Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 Motor_coordinates = a * potentiometer_DC_voltage + b

 **rm_lastpoint = _int_**
-Sometimes the last point is off, say yes here to remove it from the data This happens if the VSM does not stop automatically after the position loop has been completed, but instead continues vibrating at that position until aborted by the user.
-Set the amount of peaks to remove from the end.
+Sometimes the last points are off, this integer controls the number of peaks to remove from the end.

 **rm_firstpoint = _int_**
-Sometimes the first point is off, how many peaks should be removed from the beginning.
+Same as 'rm_lastpoint' but for the first peaks

 **fit = _'yes'_**
-Fit the theoretical coil profile to the data, this works best if at both ends of the coil were within the range of the position loop.
+Fit the theoretical coil profile to the data, this works best if both ends of the coil were within the range of the position loop.
 If the fit is weird or fails, try adjusting the 'guess_' parameters.

-**guess_x0 = _float_** Where is the coil center approximately?
-If unsure plot with fit='no' first, and determine the approximate center from the plot (in mm).\
+**guess_x0 = _float_** Offset of the function, if unsure plot with fit='no' first, and determine the location of the first peak from the plot (in mm).\
 **guess_amp = _float_** What was the VSM's amplitude (in mm).\
-**guess_r1 = _float_** Approximate inner radius (in mm).\
+**guess_r1 = _float_** Approximate inner radius of the coil (in mm).\
-**guess_r2 = _float_** Approximate outer radius (in mm).\
+**guess_r2 = _float_** Approximate outer radius of the coil (in mm).\
-**guess_L = _float_** Approximate length (in mm).\
+**guess_L = _float_** Approximate length of the coil (in mm).\
-**guess_N = _float_** Approximate number of windings.
+**guess_N = _float_** Approximate number of windings of the coil.

 **makecoordrel = _'yes'_**
 Should the upper x-axis coordinates be shifted such that 0 corresponds to the coil center?
 Note that this option is only available when fit=yes otherwise there is no coil center to shift to.

 **usetex = _'yes'_**
-Use LaTeX to render all text
+Use LaTeX to render all text, highly recommended when including plots in latex files.
+Note that saving as .pgf or .tex gives best results in latex.
+This option has no effect when saving as .tex, as text won't be rendered untill the document is compiled.

 **plotheight = _float_**\
 **plotwidth = _float_**\